enkidevs/curriculum/mongodb/intro/aggregation-iv/README.md

 name: Aggregation IV

-description: More accumulators and operators to you with aggregation.
+description: More accumulators and operators to use with aggregation.

 insights:
   - aggregation-with-accumulators-iv